All Mathcamp programs and reunions are currently online: Learn more.

 We run two weekly competitions and teach one or two classes each day on problem solving (some at a beginner/intermediate level, others at the Olympiad level).
 Among both students and staff, you will find people who have won medals at the IMO and people who have never done a problem-solving competition in their lives.
 And of course, in the Mathcamp library, you'll find lots of books on problem solving (and people who want to talk about problems with you!).

-Team Problem Solving is an olympiad-style competition held weekly throughout camp at Virtual Mathcamp on Friday afternoons from 1pm to 3pm PT (during the regular TAU time).
+Team Problem Solving is an olympiad-style competition held weekly throughout camp at Virtual Mathcamp on Saturday afternoons from 1pm to 3pm PT (right after Field Trips).
 Campers can opt to participate in advance of camp and can choose between two types of teams:

 The results of the five weeks are added, and prizes for the winning teams are awarded at the final assembly.